wemanity-belgium/hyperclair/README.md

 Tracking vulnerabilities in your container images, it's easy with CoreOS Clair.
 Integrate it inside your CI/CD pipeline is easier with Hyperclair.

-Hyperclair is a lightweight api doing the bridge between Registries as Docker Hub, Docker Registry or Quay.io, and the CoreOS vulnerability tracker, Clair.
+Hyperclair is a lightweight command-line tool doing the bridge between Registries as Docker Hub, Docker Registry or Quay.io, and the CoreOS vulnerability tracker, Clair.
-It's easily integrated< in your CI/CD pipeline, mapping Registry events on its api, and Hyperclair will play as reverse proxy for authentication.
+It's easily integrated in your CI/CD pipeline and Hyperclair will play as reverse proxy for authentication.

 > The Registry is a stateless, highly scalable server side application that stores and lets you distribute Docker images.
 The Registry is open-source, under the permissive Apache license.